John Evans Study Committee

 As a result of this work, the Committee has provided the following report to the Provost: John Evans Study Committee Report.
 This report concludes the work of the Study Committee.
 To learn more information about the study and Committee, visit the John Evans Study Committee page.

 News and Announcements

-Visit the Native American Inclusion page for more details on Northwestern's outreach and inclusion efforts.
+Visit the Native American Inclusion website to learn more about Northwestern's ongoing outreach and inclusion efforts.